 See that you're not your body.
 You're the observer who experiences what's going on in that body, and who thinks in terms of the experiences that body has had.
 But you're something more.
 Your ego and self-image--all that stuff you think is so important--is just a reflection in the mirror of a consciousness that far transcends who "you" think you are.

-Tibetan Buddhists say the practice of
+Tibetan Buddhists say the

 mirror-gazing allows one to see one's past incarnations.
 As you look at

 yourself in the mirror and peer deep into your eyes, let other faces

 rise to awareness.
 Imagine that what you're visualizing is the karmic

 patterns that intersect to shape your particular perspective.
 "You" are

 all the people who lived before you and whose karmic resonances create

 the context of your life.
 All the other beings are putting out vibes,

 just as you're putting out vibes.
 That's what the universe is.
 Allow